-i = the index denoting the issuing institution;
+I = the index denoting the issuing institution;

-H_i = the total amount of holdings of eligible liabilities of the issuing institution i referred to in Article 72b(3);
+$H_i$ = the total amount of holdings of eligible liabilities of the issuing institution i referred to in Article 72b(3);

-l_i = the amount of liabilities included in eligible liabilities items by the issuing institution i within the limits specified in Article 72b(3) according to the latest disclosures by the issuing institution;
+$l_i$ = the amount of liabilities included in eligible liabilities items by the issuing institution i within the limits specified in Article 72b(3) according to the latest disclosures by the issuing institution;

-L_i = the total amount of the outstanding liabilities of the issuing institution i referred to in Article 72b(3) according to the latest disclosures by the issuer.
+$L_i$ = the total amount of the outstanding liabilities of the issuing institution i referred to in Article 72b(3) according to the latest disclosures by the issuer.

-4. Where an EU parent institution or a parent institution in a Member State that is subject to Article 92a has direct, indirect or synthetic holdings of own funds instruments or eligible liabilities instruments of one or more subsidiaries which do not belong to the same resolution group as that parent institution, the resolution authority of that parent institution, after consulting the resolution authorities of any subsidiaries concerned, may permit the parent institution to derogate from paragraphs 1(c), 1(d) and 2 by deducting a lower amount specified by the home resolution authority.
-That lower amount must be at least equal to the amount (m) calculated as follows:
+4. Where an EU parent institution or a parent institution in a Member State that is subject to Article 92a has direct, indirect or synthetic holdings of own funds instruments or eligible liabilities instruments of one or more subsidiaries which do not belong to the same resolution group as that parent institution, the resolution authority of that parent institution, after duly considering the opinion of the resolution authorities of any subsidiaries concerned, may permit the parent institution to deduct such holdings by deducting a lower amount specified by the home resolution authority.
+That adjusted amount must be at least equal to the amount (m) calculated as follows:

-$$m_i = O_i + P_i - max \{0; [(O_i + P_i) - r{RG} \times R_i]\}$$ i = the index denoting the subsidiary;
+Proposed new formula: $m_i = max\{0; OP_i + LP_i - max\{0; \beta \cdot [O_i + L_i - r_i \cdot RWAa_i]\}\}$ i = the index denoting the subsidiary;